 Step 4: Adding flourishes to the dashboard

-I recently learnt that Google spreadsheets has a formula for Sparklines: =sparkline().
 Sparklines were first created by data viz legend Edward Tufte.
-It’s very cool and applicable here, giving a useful handle on the web data.
 The trend line looks like this:

 I added one of these sparklines for each dataset that was based on a timescale.

 The last component of the dashboard was to add some simple charts, giving a graphical depiction of data in the tables.
-In this case, I added a bar chart for the monthly uniques table and some pie charts to show the most recent month’s channel and social metrics, but of course, there are a multitude of options using Google’s built in charting capabilities.
+In this case, I added a bar chart for the monthly uniques table and some pie charts to show the most recent month’s channel and social metrics, but of course, there is a multitude of options using Google’s built-in charting capabilities.